Zolender/Exercises/readme.md

-I really am.not doing that well
+I really am.not doing that well like really bad